robertgzr/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-`c()` expects as its first arg, as with any jumpable node, its position in the jumplist, and as its second a table with nodes, the choices.
+`c()` expects as its first arg, as with any jumpable node, its' jump-index, and as its second a table with nodes, the choices.
 This table can either contain a single node or a table of nodes.
 In the latter case the table will be converted into a `snippetNode`.
 The third parameter is a table of options with the following keys:

 - `restore_cursor`: `false` by default.
 If it is set, and the node that was